tekitekki/E-commerce-Transactions-Fraud-Detection/README.md

 - signup_time : the time when the user created her account (GMT time)
 - purchase_time : the time when the user bought the item (GMT time)
 - purchase_value : the cost of the item purchased (USD)
 - device_id : the device id.
 You can assume that it is unique by device.
-I.e., 􏰅 transa􏰄tions with the same device ID means that the same physical device was used to bu􏰆
+I.e., transactions with the same device ID means that the same physical device was used to buy
 - source : user marketing channel: ads, SEO, Direct (i.e. came to the site by directly typing the site address on the browser).
 - browser : the browser used by the user.
 - sex : user sex: Male/Female